rgmarelli/devscpp/doc/manual-en.md

     coupled.add( model1 );
     coupled.add( model2 );

-Note that when using CoupledCompositeModel, the child model instances are directly registered with the coupled model:
+Note that when using *CoupledCompositeModel*, the child model instances are directly registered with the coupled model:

     DEVS::CoupledCompositeSimulator coupled_simulator(&coupled);

-On instantiation, CoupledCompositeSimulator will instantiate all the simulators for the child models.
+On instantiation, *CoupledCompositeSimulator* will instantiate all the simulators for the child models.